 - Mierzejewski, M.K.*, Horn, C.J.* and Luong, L.T.
-Influence of habitat quality on parasite avoidance and ovipositing behaviour in Drosophila hosts.
-Submitted 2019 to Parasitology. *Equal contributing authors.
+In press.
+Ecology of fear: environment-dependent parasite avoidance among ovipositing Drosophila.
+Parasitology. *Equal contributing authors.

 - Stuparyk, B., Horn, C.J., Karabatsos, S., and Torres, J.A. (equal contributing authors).
 2018.
 A Meta-analysis of Animal Survival Following Translocation: Comparisons Between Conflict and Conservation Efforts.
 Canadian Wildlife Biology and Management 7: 3-17.

 - Horn, C.J. and Luong, L.T.
 2018.
 Proximity to parasites reduces host fitness independent of infection in a Drosophila-Macrocheles system.
 Parasitology 13: 1-6. doi: 10.1017/S0031182018000379

 - Horn, C.J , Mierzejewski, M.K., and Luong, L.T.
 2018.
 Host respiration rate and injury-derived cues drive host preference by an ectoparasite of fruit flies.
 Physiological and Biochemical Zoology 91: 896-903. doi: 10.1086/697466.

 - Luong, L.T., Horn, C.J., Brophy, T. 2017.
 Mitey costly: Energetic costs of parasite avoidance and infection.
 Physiological and Biochemical Zoology 90: 471-477.